Frequency Domain Resampling for Gridded Spatial Data: Numerical Studies

+As a first study, we consider a real-valued mean-zero spatial Gaussian process with a covariance function is given by $ \gamma(\bh) = \theta^2 \exp \left(- (\|\bh\|/ \phi)^2 \right),$ where $\theta^2$ is the partial sill parameter and $\phi$ is the range parameter.
+For simulation, we set $\theta^2=1$ and $\phi =2$, with no nugget effect.
+This allows evaluation of the interval methods for Gaussian data, where the latter presents less higher-order dependence to complicate spectral inference.
+Figure~\ref{fig1} presents the coverage accuracy of 95\% two-tailed confidence intervals for the covariance parameter $\gamma(\bh)$ over multiple lags $\bh = (1,0)^\top, (0,1)^\top, (1,1)^\top$; note that HFDB coverages are plotted over various (square) block sizes $b_n $ while FDWB coverages do not depend on blocks and so plot as straight lines.

-Figure \ref{fig1} presents the coverage accuracy of 90\% two-tailed confidence intervals for the covariance parameter.
-From Figure~\ref{fig1}, we observe that the HFDB and FDWB methods perform similarly for Gaussian processes ($\sigma_{2}^{2} = 0$), as perhaps expected.
-This similarity is anticipated to occur in this case because HFDB involves a scaling correction to FDWB that is specifically intended to be impactful when $\sigma^{2}_{2}$ in (\ref{eq:tphi}) is non-zero.
-Moreover, as the overall spatial sample size $n$ increases, the coverage accuracy improves across different range parameters in Figure \ref{fig1}, indicating that both HFDB and FDWB can be effective for Gaussian processes.
+From Figure~\ref{fig1}, we observe that, as the overall spatial sample size $n$ increases, both HFDB/FDWB methods show coverage accuracies that behave similarly and approach the nominal value for all lags.
+This feature suggests that both HFDB and FDWB are valid for the Gaussian process (i.e., with $\sigma_{2}^{2} = 0$), as expected, where such similarity is anticipated to occur in this case because HFDB involves a scaling correction to FDWB that is intended to be most impactful when $\sigma^{2}_{2}$ in (\ref{eq:tphi}) is non-zero.
+Vertical lines in Figure~\ref{fig1} also indicate that HFDB coverages by the rule for block selection from Section~\ref{sec:HFDB-inpractice} (with $C=1$ for illustration) appear adequate.